 Where to stay in Kvareli

 There are some nice hotels in Kvareli.
-One of them- Royal Batoni, which is built in a style of medieval castle, is located on the hill and has outdoor terrace and swimming pool overlooking publicly open Ilia Lake recreational park and Alazani valley.
+In 2006-2010 it used to be the best area for cheataus.
+However, now it is overshadowed by nearby Telavi district.
+One of them- Royal Batoni, which is built in a style of medieval castle, located on the hill and has outdoor terrace and swimming pool overlooking publicly open Ilia Lake recreational park and Alazani valley, is currently closed just like Kvareli Eden.

 Kvareli – Ethnographical Town